 WHY IT MATTERS:

 - Black and Hispanic families consistently experience higher levels of poverty, especially when compared with their white counterparts.
-Ongoing factors like decades of disinvestment in social programs, discriminatory hiring practices, and disparities in generation wealth have also contributed to poverty.
+Ongoing factors like decades of disinvestment in social programs, discriminatory hiring practices, and disparities in generational wealth have also contributed to poverty.

 - Educational Attainment